 However, there are few factors that every traveller aware of before stepping into the island.
 We have listed below a few “don’t ” and ” do’s” for travelling in Sri Lanka.

 What not to miss in Sri Lanka: Here is a 5 of them

-Have a nice holiday!
+Have a nice Sri Lanka holiday!
 The shopping, delicious food, nightlife and culture of Colombo is electric.
-There are several department stores in Colombo to explore but newcomers cannot past the Odel shopping mall; Pettah bazaar, cafes, fabulous restaurants and the great spot for the shopaholic in you.
+There are several department stores in Colombo to explore but newcomers cannot past the inviting shopping mall; Pettah bazaar, cafes, fabulous restaurants and the great spot for the shopaholic in you.

 Try Sri Lankan delicious spicy seafood.
 Other than the ubiquitous Rice, there is a vast array of delicious Sri Lankan foods varieties, one highly recommended is Seafood, they are fresh, delicious and cheap too.
 Drop into a fruits stall and you will be amazed by the number of a different variety of tropical fruits offered by the shop owner.

 Go to Hikkaduwa beach for a sunset dinner.
 A large number of restaurants dotted along the beach and you can choose various food items from budget to pricey.
 Grab a table near the beach, let the sea breeze lull you when you gaze at the stunning sunset whilst imbibing in a seafood feast.

 Number of Temples in Sri Lanka is many thousands and all are in the same mould, therefore visit 1 temple and you can figure out how all the other temples are.
 But some very important temples such as the temple of the tooth relic can be visited on Sri Lanka package trips.
 Don’t forget to take this opportunity to explore the Sri Lankan culture and religion which is an essential part of Sri Lankan life.